Job Search

 • Shaking hands with a recruiter at a job fair is your first interview.

 • Do your homework before career fairs.
 Prepare good questions for recruiters.
+Recruiters will screen resumes based on positive interactions at career fairs.

 • Often, companies might be hiring for several positions not listed on career fair websites.
 Recruiters might tell you about upcoming positions they will be looking to fill.